Danushree2004/Marksheet_extractor/README.md

 - **Application Crashes:** Ensure you are using the correct version for your operating system and that your system meets the minimum requirements.

-## ⚙️ License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it as needed.

 ## 📞 Support